-The Storytelling Festival in Skellefteå is a week full of the power of storytelling and delight in watching and listening.
-Here, we meet storytellers from the Storytelling Town of Skellefteå and from the region of Västerbotten.
-Together with national and international guests, they offer a host of storytelling experiences for all ages and tastes.
+The Storytelling Festival in Skellefteå is a week filled with the power of storytelling and the delight that comes from watching and listening.
+We meet storytellers from the Storytelling Town of Skellefteå and from the region of Västerbotten, whom together with national and international guests, offer a host of storytelling experiences for all ages and tastes.

-The festival is a display window for all forms of storytelling.
-The aim is to show the importance of storytelling, both on stage and as a working method in several other contexts such as teaching, integration, transfer of cultural inheritance and corporate storytelling.
-The programme offers storytelling in many different forms – storytelling theatre, storytelling cafés, literary storytelling, seminars, music, competitions, workshops, story times and a lot more.
-During the festival week programmes are being organized throughout the Municipality of Skellefteå.
+The festival is a shop window for all forms of storytelling.
+The aim is to highlight the importance of storytelling, both on stage and as a working method in other areas such as teaching, integration, the transfer of cultural inheritance and corporate storytelling.
+The festival displays the art of storytelling in many different forms – storytelling theatre, storytelling cafés, literary storytelling, seminars, music, competitions, workshops, children story times and a lot more.
+During the festival week events are being organized throughout the Municipality of Skellefteå.

 The Storytelling Festival 2022

 The 14th Storytelling Festival will take place from 17. to 23. of October 2022.
 Diversity and breadth are, as always, the motto of the festival.
-This year we are happy to present a wide range of professional storytelling guests from all around the Nordic region and Europe.
-As always there are more than 100 events during the storytelling week, in many different places in the Skellefteå municipality including Sara – the new cultural centre currently.
-One of the tallest timber buildings in the world.
-It’s Skellefteås new hub for art, concerts, shows, theatre, meetings and congresses.
-And storytelling.
+This year we are happy to present a wide range of professional storytelling guests from throughout the Nordic region and Europe.
+As always there are more than 100 events during the week, in many different venues around Skellefteå municipality including Sara – the new cultural centre, currently one of the tallest timber buildings in the world.
+It is Skellefteå’s new hub for art, concerts, shows, theatre, meetings and congresses, and now of course storytelling.

 Organisation – a collaboration project